Looking for the best summer reads for your elementary children? Look no further!

 Every summer, we would absolutely raid our local library and go to town each week.
 We’d bring so many books home it was hard to keep track.

 And honestly, only a couple really caught our attention and our hearts.

 Which is the whole reason I’ve created this perfect reading list to go through with your young elementary students this summer.

-You can find these summer reading list books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these summer reading list books for 2019 at your local library or purchase through the affiliate links provided for your convenience.

 And a special thanks to the Association for Library Service for the wonderful summer reading inspiration.

 Winner of the 2019 Pura Belpré Illustrator Award!
 A New York Times / New York Public Library Best Illustrated Book of 2018.

 Dreamers is a celebration of what migrants bring with them when they leave their homes.
 It’s a story about family.
 And it’s a story to remind us that we are all dreamers, bringing our own gifts wherever we roam.